URCF/urcf_workshops/intro_picotte/batch.md

 ```

 The `ST` column means "status" and `R` means the job is running.
 You might also
 see `PD`, for "pending".
-This means your job is waiting for resource to become
+This means your job is waiting for resources to become
 available.

 If you keep checking the status of the job with `scontrol`, you'll eventually